guidemetothemoon/kristhecodingunicorn/content/english/post/secrets_cleanup.md

 Sometimes mistakes happen.
 A developer might forget to remove a client secret before committing the changes.
 At the same time PR reviewer might have been multi-tasking and has overseen that a secret was part of the pull request and approved it.
 Or it was a faster and easier way to deploy a new microservice by hard-coding the API key that will be used in production - it\'s so much more time-consuming to create it as a secret and store it somewhere else, in a secure storage...we\'ll fix it once the service is 100% production-ready!
 And then we forget....And that\'s how easy it is to expose bits of your application that should\'ve never been exposed.

+If you don\'t trust me, just search for variations of \"password\" or \"apikey\" in GitHub or Google it - you\'ll catch my drift, this type of mistakes happen pretty often, unfortunately.

-Fortunately there are ways to improve and there are tons of valuable resources out there on how to implement good secrets management policies - I will link some of those in \"Additional resources\" section.
+Fortunately, there are ways to improve and there are tons of valuable resources out there on how to implement good secrets management policies - I will link some of those in \"Additional resources\" section.
 But for now I would like to focus on how we can fix the aftermath and clean-up a secret that was accidentally committed to the source code.
 Here, BFG Repo-Cleaner tool comes really handy in.

 ## I\'ve committed a secret - now what? o.O